Grant Lillard: Youth

 Lillard moved to Hinsdale, Illinois and enrolled at Hinsdale Central, playing soccer for the Chicago Fire Academy (U16 and U18).
 While living in Arizona, he played soccer for the Scottsdale Soccer Club 96 Blackhawks, winning Arizona State Championships in 2009, 2010, and 2011.
 One of his close childhood friends is Ryan Scales.
 Scales was one of the all-time leading scorers for the Hinsdale Central High School Men's Basketball program.

 College

-Lillard attended Indiana University, where he played college soccer as a center back for the Hoosiers from 2014–2017, tallying a total of 14 goals and 9 assists in 86 appearances.
+Lillard attended Indiana University, where he played college soccer as a center back for the Hoosiers from 2014 to 2017, tallying a total of 14 goals and 9 assists in 86 appearances.
 During his time at Indiana, Lillard was a three-time First-Team All-Big Ten, Big Ten Defensive Player of the Year, and a First-Team All-American.

 Professional career

 Chicago Fire

 On January 10, 2018, Lillard signed a one-year contract with Chicago Fire as a Homegrown Player, with options for the 2019 and 2020 seasons.

-Lillard made his professional debut on April 7, 2018 as a 64th minute substitution in a 1–0 win over the Columbus Crew SC.
-He made his first professional start on April 14, 2018 in a 1–0 loss to the LA Galaxy.
+Lillard made his professional debut on April 7, 2018, as a 64th minute substitution in a 1–0 win over the Columbus Crew SC.
+He made his first professional start on April 14, 2018, in a 1–0 loss to the LA Galaxy.